 provide unique insight into the challenges faced by the sector during this crisis.

-Submission to the Special Committee on COVID-19 response
+Submission to the Special Committee on COVID-19 Response

 The impact of COVID-19 on mental health in Ireland July 2020.

-In Ireland, it is imperative that mental health is a central part of the Government response to the COVID-19 pandemic, and that our services have the capacity to cope with the additional strain they are now under and will continue to be under into the future.
+It is imperative that mental health is a central part of the Government response to the COVID-19 pandemic, and that our services have the capacity to cope with the additional strain they are now under and will continue to be under into the future.

 For many women the pandemic has meant an increase in stress and anxiety and has adversely affected their mental health and wellbeing.